-Located in the heart of Manhattan, this park is one of the best parks in New York: it is a real Christmas oasis in the midst of the chaos of the city, so I recommend you to stop by and see it when you are on your way through the streets and avenues of Midtown.
+Located in the heart of Manhattan, this park is one of the best parks in New York: it is a true Christmas oasis in the midst of the chaos of the city, so I recommend you stop by and see it when you are on your way through the streets and avenues of Midtown.

 Where to findit...
 11 Madison Avenue, between 26th and 23rd Street.

 3. The Christmas tree at the American Museum of Natural History

 It is one of the most beautiful Christmas trees in New York City for the originality of its decoration, based on origami creations.
 In addition, the theme changes every year.

-To see this tree you will have to go to the New York Museum of Natural History, a must on your trip.
-Here is the post Natural History Museum of New York so you can go fully prepared for this visit.
+To see this tree you will have to go to the Museum of Natural History in New York, a must on your trip.
+Here is the post Natural History Museum of New York so you can be fully prepared for this visit.

 Where is it located...
-Museum of Natural History, at 200 Central Park West.
+Natural History Museum, 200 Central Park West.

 4. Bryant Park Christmas Tree

-The Bryant Park Christmas tree is another of the most popular trees in New York City with more than 30,000 lights and 3,500 Christmas balls.
+The Bryant Park Christmas tree is another of New York City's most popular trees with more than 30,000 lights and 3,500 Christmas balls.
 In addition, the environment in which it is located between skyscrapers makes it even more special.

-And when you go to see this tree, I recommend that you take a walk through the park and take into account all the things you can see and do in Bryant Park.
+And when you go to see this tree, I recommend you take a walk through the park and take into account all the things you can see and do in Bryant Park.

-Another great attraction of this park is its beautiful skating rink, where you can glide over the ice and travel to your childhood for a while.
-You'll feel like in a movie!
+Another great attraction of this park is its beautiful ice skating rink, where you can slide on the ice and travel to your childhood for a while.
+You will feel like in a movie!

 Where is it located...
-It is located around The Rink, Bryant Park's ice skating rink.
+It is located around The Rink, the ice skating rink of Bryant Park.

 5. Wall Street Christmas Tree

 Located next to the New York Stock Exchange building, this is one of the largest trees in the city and was the first to have electric lights in the city.
 Previously, Christmas trees were lit with candles, but, as you can imagine, this was a very dangerous practice.